 2.UNCOVER: Shirley Chisholm, African American Politician and Presidential Candidate

-Shirley Chisholm was an African American educator, politician, and author who at age 44 was the first Black woman elected to Congress in 1968 and in 1972 became the first Black person to run as a major party candidate for President of the United States.
+Shirley Chisholm was an African American educator, politician, and author who in 1968 at age 44 was the first Black woman elected to Congress.
+In 1972, she became the first Black person to run as a major party candidate for President of the United States.

 Shirley Chisholm began her career as a teacher and daycare center director before winning a seat in the New York State Assembly—the second African American woman elected to that position.
 When she ran for Congress, her campaign slogan was “unbought and unbossed.”
 Announcing her run for the Presidency, Shirley Chisholm declared:

 "I am not the candidate of black America, although I am black and proud.
 I am not the candidate of the women's movement of this country, although I am a woman and I am equally proud of that. . .
 I am the candidate of the people of America, and my presence before you now symbolizes a new era in American political history" (quoted in Synder, 2019).